 - 1. Federal Pell Grant - 2.
 Federal Supplemental Educational Opportunity Grant (SEOG) - 3.
 Teacher Education Assistance for College and Higher Education Grant (TEACH) - 4.
-Iraq and Afghanistan Service Grant

-The FEDERAL PELL GRANT is the federal government's largest student aid program and it is used as a "floor" or starting point for developing a student's financial aid award package.
+Iraq and Afghanistan Service Grant as a "floor" or starting point for developing a student's financial aid award package.
 Student eligibility is primarily based on financial need that is determined by a formula established by law, which is applied uniformly to all applicants.
 The formula produces an Expected Family Contribution (EFC) number that determines eligibility for this program.